aleksandr-machuga/AtItAcademy/README.md

-UNIT tests for Culculator using
+UNIT tests for Calculator using JUnit5